The Beauville-Bogomolov class as a characteristic class: Stable hyperholomorphic sheaves of rank on all manifolds of -type

 is the kernel of $\iota_*$.
 We conclude, that the orders of the two classes $\tilde{\theta}_t$ and $\theta_t$ are equal, for a generic $t$.
 The order of $\tilde{\theta}_t$ is independent of $t$, and $\tilde{\theta}_0:=\mu(-c_1(E))$ has order $r=(v,v)$, since $c_1(E)$ is primitive (Lemma \ref{lem-c1-of-F}).

 If $\theta_t$ has order $r$, then the $\theta_t$-twisted sheaf $E_t$ does not have any non-trivial $\theta_t$-twisted subsheaves, since $E_t$ is torsion free of rank $r$ (see Remark \ref{rem-order-divides-rank}).
-Thus, $E_t$ is slope stable, with respect to every K\"{a}hler class on $X_t$. \end{proof}
+Thus, $E_t$ is slope-stable, with respect to every K\"{a}hler class on $X_t$. \end{proof}

-Note: The deformation of $E_t$ along the twistor line $\PP^1_\omega$ may not coincide with the one we started, so we can not conclude that $E$ is hyperholomorphic (though, I suspect a closer look at Verbitsky's proof of Theorem 3.19 in \cite{kaledin-verbitski-book} will show, that we can extend the original deformation). }
+Note: The deformation of $E_t$ along the twistor line $\PP^1_\omega$ may not coincide with the one we started, so we can not conclude that $E$ is hyperholomorphic (though, I suspect a closer look at Verbitsky's proof of \cite[Theorem 3.19]{kaledin-verbitski-book} will show, that we can extend the original deformation). }